openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### Switch type action configs example:

-This example contain the files to add actions for turn a switch on or off.
+This example contains the files to add actions for turning a switch on or off.
 These actions will target all Switch items.

 #### File '<OPENHAB_USERDATA>/actiontemplatehli/type_actions/Switch.json'